Welcome to our FAQ! Feel free to continue reading and learn more about the WMSO…

 What does WMSO play?

-The Symphony has collaborated with guest artists including violinist Charles Castleman (Carmen Fantasy), violinist Pavel Ilyashov (Glazunov), cellist Neal Cary (Elgar), and saxophonist Gary Louie (April 2015).
+The Symphony has collaborated with guest artists including violinist Charles Castleman (Carmen Fantasy), violinist Pavel Ilyashov (Glazunov), cellist Neal Cary (Elgar), saxophonist Gary Louie (Tomasi), and more!

-Lastly, the Symphony hosts an annual concerto competition open to any undergraduate studying with a member of the Applied Music Faculty.
-The winner(s) perform their piece alongside the WMSO during the Winter Concert.
+Lastly, the Symphony hosts an annual concerto competition as well as a composition competition open to any undergraduate studying with a member of the Applied Music Faculty.
+The winners perform their piece alongside the orchestra during the Concerto Concert.

 How competitive is it to get in, and how are parts & seating assigned?

 All present and past members must audition to join the Symphony, though returning members often remain in the ensemble.
-Selection for winds and percussion can be highly competitive; the number of openings varies depending on the repertoire chosen year.
+Selection for any section can be competitive; the number of openings for winds and percussion varies depending on the repertoire chosen year.
+The number of openings for strings often depends on space avaliable on stage, and how many spots opened from graduates.
 Spend time preparing your music over the summer, and remember to bring your best self to the audition!

 Additional musicians may be needed to fill a vacancy left by regular members studying abroad or to augment a section for a large orchestral work.
 Typically, alternate players are accepted as regular members the following season, so mid-year auditions are a great way to be heard and added to the list of potential candidates for your section!

-Seating choices are made at the discretion of our conductor, Dr. Grandis.
+Seating choices are made at the discretion of our conductor, Professor Grandis.
 If needed, he may decide to rotate part assignments between winds, adjust the seating order of strings, or appoint co-principals.

 How do I audition?